 Opening in 1934, the Blue Moon Tavern has gone through many phases, including no longer legally being considered a tavern (we now serve liquor).
-Having been a beatnik speakeasy, a biker bar, hippie hive, and a grunge era dive, the Blue Moon is now focusing on being a safe place for all of our neighbors.
+Having been a beatnik haven, a biker bar, hippie hive, and a grunge era dive, the Blue Moon is now focusing on being a safe place for all of our neighbors.

 From all varieties of music and comedy to local breweries and distilleries, we support our growing community the best we can while maintaining our old-Seattle vibe.